reckafella/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. 4-lastlines -- a script that displays the last 10 lines of /etc/passwd.

 5. 5-firstlines -- a script that displays the first 10 lines of /etc/passwd

+6. 6-third_line -- a script that displays the third line in the file "iacta".
+The file is in the current working directory.